En-Query/EncryptedQuery/RUNNING.md

 * If you plan on running the responder using the streaming mode you will also need access to a running Kafka server.

 * To run the responder using the Hadoop map/reduce mode will require access to a Hadoop installation with map/reduce.

+* To run the responder against a JDBC database will require remote access to the database with username, password, database name.

 Installing of these prerequisites  are beyond the scope of this document but information can be found: